msw93/blog-scratch/content/blog/2-years-to-learn-japanese/index.md

 So after everything here is my list of cold hard Japanese learning truths that I learned on this long journey.

-1. Apps, textbooks, games, tests etc are not going to get you fluent or even close.
-They can help you along the way but no one ever became fluent in a language with just apps but lots of people become fluent without them.
+1. Apps, textbooks, language games, tests etc. are not going to get you fluent or even close.
+They can help you along the way, but no one ever became fluent in a language with just apps, but lots of people become fluent without them.
 2. Don't believe anyone who gives you those ridiculously short estimates about how long it takes to learn Japanese.
 3. Only one thing will make you fluent, time.